+In Virtual Material mode the designer specifies:

+- stack details:

+- the number of layers,

+- overall board thickness,

+- plane and mixed layers,

+- core or foil build type,

+- solder mask

+- copper thickness

-In Virtual Material mode the designer specifies stack details: the number of layers, overall board thickness, plane and mixed layers, core or foil build type, solder mask and copper thickness along with any transmission lines required on a layer.
+along with any transmission lines required on a layer.

 Supply values for the material and solder mask thicknesses, dielectric constant and loss tangent to match the required design values.
+Speedstack will then build a stack to the specified board thickness by distributing the dielectric regions equally.